New Rules for Moped Riders Come into Effect in Virginia

 Not registering a moped is now a class two misdemeanor, punishable by up to a $1,000 fine and six months in prison, according to Virginia DMV.

-For further information about what documents you’ll need to register your moped in Virginia, visit the DMV’s website by clicking this link.
+For further information about what documents you’ll need to register your moped in Virginia, visit the DMV’s website.